 Yosemite, located in the Sierra Nevada mountains, is one of the most popular National Parks in the country, and for a good reason!
 The park is home to more than 400 species of animals, as well as the ancient giant sequoia trees.

-Yosemite is easily one of the most beautiful places to visit in Northern California, and the impressive rock formations make it the perfect destination for more adventurous families that enjoy exploring, climbing, and hiking.
+Yosemite is easily one of the most beautiful places to visit in Northern California.
+The impressive rock formations, including the iconic Half Dome, make it the perfect destination for more adventurous families that enjoy exploring, climbing, and hiking; there are plenty of great hiking trails in Yosemite that are easy to tackle with kids.

 It is also home to Yosemite Falls, one of the tallest waterfalls in the world, dropping an impressive total of 2,452 feet.